closerdao/tdf-game-guide/07_land-stewardship/principles.md

-# 🌱 REGENERATIVE PRINCIPLES
+# 🌱 Regenerative Principles

-**MASTER THE ELEMENTS!** The Regeneration Game is guided by powerful principles that shape how we interact with the land and each other.
+**ECOLOGICAL FOUNDATION** The TDF community is guided by powerful principles that shape how we interact with the land and each other.

-> *"We aren't just playing on the land—we're playing with the land as our most important ally."*
+> *"We work with the land as our most important ally."*

 ## 🧙‍♂️ CORE PRINCIPLES